Program

 Learn what the Siena Effect can do for you.

 The Siena Heights University Nursing Program is respectful of the dignity and worth of all people.
 SHU nurses are prepared to provide high-quality nursing care in ever-changing health care systems.
-Based upon a liberal arts foundation, the faculty and students collaborate in a dynamic teaching and learning environment that embraces caring, diversity and creativity.
+Based upon a liberal arts foundation, the faculty and students collaborate in a dynamic teaching and learning environment that embraces caring, diversity, and creativity.

 As a Catholic institution in that Dominican tradition, we believe in the dignity and worth of every human being.
 That philosophy is embedded into every aspect of SHU’s Nursing Program.
 When designing the Pre-Licensure Nursing program, Siena nursing faculty drew upon years of teaching expertise and wisdom, as well as national nursing standards.
 That means the courses are practical and relevant to today’s health care professional.
-Students will be challenged in both traditional nursing courses such as Fundamentals and Health Assessment, and courses unique to Siena Nursing: Gerontology and End-of-Life Care; Ethical, Cultural and Spiritual Nursing Practice; and Care of the Client with Complex Needs.

 Siena Heights Nursing offers students an opportunity for small class sizes that allow for true faculty/student collaboration.